NexPlayer/Android-SDK/advanced.md

 #### void setIABREventListener(IABREventListener listener)

-This method sets and registers an *IABREventListener* listener for the application playing content with `NexPlayer`.
+This method sets and registers an *IABREventListener* listener for the application playing content with NexPlayer.

 **Parameters**